SspStark/k-NN-Algorithm/README.md

 Choosing k:
 - The choice of the parameter k (the number of neighbors) is a crucial aspect.
 A smaller k can lead to more sensitive models, while a larger k can make the model more robust but potentially less sensitive to local variations.
+- So k value should not be very small and should not be very large.
+- k is a Hyperparameter, to choose the k at first we take a random value, by tuning and based on Performance Metric we choose the k value.

 For a new input:
 - Compute the distance of the new input to all inputs.